arlac77/local-repository-provider/README.md

 ### maybeEntry

-Search for path in the branch
+Search for path in the branch.

 #### Parameters